 Sharan Sahu

-I am a first-year PhD student in Statistics and Machine Learning at Cornell University.
+I am a second-year PhD student in Statistics and Machine Learning at Cornell University.
 Broadly, I am interested in statistical machine learning and using statistical/machine learning tools to improve decision-making and bridge the gap between machine learning methodology and practice by making these methods more reliable, human-compatible, statistically rigorous, and deployable.
 I am fortunate to be supported by a Cornell University Fellowship

 Before joining Cornell University, I was an undergraduate at UC Berkeley where I studied Computer Science.
 I was very fortunate to be advised by Iain Carmichael and Ryan Tibshirani working on statistics and machine learning problems in computational precision medicine and statistical learning theory.